 While multiple storing data is relatively simple, backing up and restoring your data can be quite challenging.
-Take into account that backups can look good at first sight, but be unusable for a number of reasons, including that the full backup is corrupt because something in the I/O subsystem corrupted it or the storage media died or even worse – it is half-dead (partly readable).
+Take into account that backups can look good at first sight, but be unusable for a number of reasons, including that the full backup is corrupt because something in the I/O subsystem corrupted it, the storage media died, or even worse it is half-dead (partly readable).
 You might not have the hardware anymore to read the backups (e.g., floppy disk drive, tape reader or CD-ROM drive).
 Also, if a backup in the log backup chain is corrupt it means that restoring cannot continue past that point in the chain.
-Now and then but not uncommon, data is simply forgotten so that the backup is incomplete.
+Another situation is that sometimes data is simply forgotten so that the backup is incomplete.
 This leads to dramatic scenes, and according to Murphy’s law , it is the most important data that is not there.
 As always.

 This article will give you a short introduction into backups and the corresponding strategies .
 Factors that are to be taken into account are storage space to keep the snapshots, speed for backup/restore and the possibility to trace the changes in your backup set.

 There are different kinds of backups.
 You can divide them by strategy, by data format to be backed up, and by location.
-Next, we will have a closer look at these categories.
+Let’s have a closer look at these categories.

-A full backup is a strategy where all the files and folders that are chosen for the backup will be backed up, actually.
+A full backup is a strategy where all the files and folders chosen for the backup will be actually backed up.
 The selection is made based on the file structure and does not include deleted files and folders.
 It is commonly used as an initial or first backup to generate a full starting basis.

 Mostly, a full backup is used in combination with an incremental or differential backup that subsequently follows.
-After several incremental or differential backups, it is common to start over with a fresh full backup again to ensure that the data sets are complete – even in a case, an incremental or differential backup was incomplete (this is known as multi-level backups).
+After several incremental or differential backups, it is common to start over with a fresh full backup again to ensure that the data sets are complete in case an incremental or differential backup was incomplete (this is known as multi-level backups).

-One has to bear in mind that they have enough disk space available for full backups as this step requires as much space as the size of the data to be backed up.
+One has to have enough disk space available for full backups, as this step requires as much space as the size of the data to be backed up.
 The smaller or less complex the project the easier it is.
 Nevertheless, this method has two weaknesses: